Evernight (series): Stargazer

 Stargazer is a fantasy novel by Claudia Gray released in 2009.
 It is the second part of the Evernight series, following Evernight.
 It is followed by the third book in the series, Hourglass.

 Stargazer was listed as "The # 1 The New York Times Bestseller".
 Seventeen magazine praised Claudia Gray's Stargazer writing: “If you like Twilight, this book has even more drama.”.
 Kirkus Reviews wrote critically of the book saying "Bianca’s tendency to belabor every point, particularly the depth of her love for Lucas, makes for a dull narrative style, and three-dimensional characters are pretty much nonexistent.
 Despite the predictable romantic entanglements and the constant telling, the plot races along with a search for a crazed renegade vampire, threatening ghosts, uncovered secrets and a flaming climax with a significant body count.
 Fans of the first volume will be satisfied; insufficient back story means no one else will know (or care) what is going on."
-Stargazer received a rating of 3.96 on Goodreads.com which is the highest rating of the series.